-Using Sponsored Content Effectively on your CMS
+Using Sponsored Content Effectively

 Over the past decade, sponsored content on news websites has greatly evolved.
 Once seen as annoying, advertisement-like clutter, sponsored content is now accepted as a useful tool that, when used effectively, can be used to generate additional revenue without compromising your publication’s journalistic integrity.